digitake/digitake.github.io/_posts/2017-06-27-ML-Terminology.markdown

 - Minibatch Gradient Descent: A gredient descent thats tunes parameters based on subset of training data.
 Oftenly, it performs better than SGD and train faster than Batch Gradient Descent.

+- Momentum(of Gradient Descent): An average value of SGD or minibatch.

+- Decay: A parameter to reduce learning rate when the traning converge to the optiomal point.